sjtuzq/person_search_gcn/README.md

 # Person Search GCN Project

-This repository hosts the code for our paper [Learning Context Graph for Person Search], CVPR2019 Oral.
-Since any technique used for re-id model can be embodied in our model, such as part-based attention, we remove them when release our code.
-Besides, the part for person detectin is modified from the py-faster-rcnn written by Ross Girshick and not included in this code.
-This repository shows how we can use graph convolution model to utilize context information and improve person search performance.
+This project implements Context Graph of paper [Learning Context Graph for Person Search](https://arxiv.org/abs/1904.01830) (CVPR 2019 Oral).

+This repository shows how we can use graph convolution model to employ context information and improve person search performance.

 ## Environment: